teamwayne/target-training/campaign-boilerplate/readme.md

 });
 ```

-To build using boilerplate: `grunt build --campaign=campaignObject`
+> To build using boilerplate: `grunt build --campaign=campaignObject`

-## Using the build framework

-You can use the **campaign-boilerplate** for building Adobe Target campaigns.
-This was originally created a long time ago, so chances are you want to use some other tools that might be more current.
-The approach will however be similar.

-To build, run `grunt build --campaign=[src/folder-name]`, as an example: `grunt build --campaign=floatingFooter`.